The Starbucks Foundation was created as part of our commitment to strengthen communities.

 We started in 1997 by funding literacy programs in the United States and Canada.
 Today we’re supporting communities around the globe.

-The Starbucks Foundation is a separate 501(c)(3) charitable organization that receives funding from Starbucks Corporation and private donations.
-The Starbucks Foundation gave $13.1 million in 2014, making 144 grants to nonprofit organizations.
-Grants included $3.37 million for Starbucks Youth Leadership Grants and $4.2 million in social development grants.
+The Starbucks Foundation gave $6.9 million in 2015, making 128 grants to nonprofit organizations.
+Grants included $3 million for Starbucks Opportunity for Youth Grants and $1.5 million in social development grants.